Range Map

 • Rarity and Parts: With only 50 built and roughly half that number active in the FAA registry today, model-specific airframe parts unique to the Mojave hybrid (not shared with Cheyenne I or Chieftain) can be difficult to source.
 Type-experienced maintenance is concentrated in a few shops.

-• Single-Year Production: Built only 1983 to mid-1984 before Piper shut down the pressurized piston program.
+• Single-Year Production: Built only 1983 to mid-1984 before Piper shut down the pressurised piston program.
 The narrow vintage band keeps both the buyer pool and the sale comparison set small, which both supports residual value and complicates appraisal.

 See Also